MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2025.md

  For more information about installing Service Manager with AlwaysOn availability groups, [refer here](../scsm/sql-always-on.md).

-## Upgrade to SQL 2017

- The following steps provide information about upgrading to SQL 2017.

-  > [!NOTE]
-  > Upgrade process to SQL 2017 uninstalls the reporting services; ensure to migrate required reports such as backup reporting DB and encryption keys.

-**Use the following steps to upgrade from SQL 2016 to 2017**:

-1. Upgrade to SQL 2017.
-2. Install SQL 2017 reporting services (SSRS), launch the reporting services configuration manager to use the existing reporting DB, and restore encryption keys.
-Configure the Web service URL and Web portal URL.
-3. Use the same values for reporting server Web service virtual directory and Web portal URL that you had before initiating the upgrade process for SQL 2017.
-4. Configure the SSRS as per the details shared [here](../scsm/prepare-remote-ssrs.md).
-5. [**Optional**] To enable CLR strict security, run the [following script](#enable-clr-strict-security) on each of the Service Manager databases.
-By default, CLR strict security is disabled after you upgrade to SQL 2017.

 ## Upgrade to SQL 2019

 The following steps provide information about upgrading to SQL 2019.